daviddmd/DataStructures/README.md

 building/testing process is automated with Gradle.

-To build this project, and its respective JAR to be used as a library for another Java application, run `gradle build`, and for testing `gradle jar`.
+To build this project, and its respective JAR to be used as a library for another Java application, run `gradle build`, and for testing `gradle test`.
 This library needs a Java version greater or equal than 14.